 - Newsletters on Feminism and Philosophy, American Philosophical Association.

 - Association for Feminist Ethics and Social Theory

 - Association for Feminist Epistemologies, Methodologies, Metaphysics and Science Studies

 - Society for Analytical Feminism

-- See also Other Internet Resources listed under Topics in Feminism, Approaches to Feminism, and Feminist Epistemology and Philosophy of Science.
+- See also Other Internet Resources listed under Feminist Philosophy, and Feminist Epistemology and Philosophy of Science.